Markjohns1/marliz-sec/SYSTEM_DOCUMENTATION.md

 1.  **Load:** User visits the site.
 2.  **Serve:** Nginx proxies the request -> FastAPI serves `index.html`.
 3.  **Data:** React fetches `/api/articles` -> FastAPI returns JSON data from SQLite.
+4.  **Briefing:** User can click "Listen to Briefing" to hear a synthesized audio report generated on-the-fly.
-4.  **Display:** User sees the "Friendly" summary by default, with an option to view technical details.
+5.  **Display:** User sees the "Friendly" summary by default, with an option to view technical details.

 ---